 The Internet of Things (IoT) has become a popular topic of discussion as it represents the direction the world is likely headed.
 Imagining a world filled with connected devices, each communicating with the other, opens up so many intriguing possibilities that can change our lives in new and exciting ways.
 While the prospect of the IoT is an enticing one, perhaps the biggest changes will happen behind the scenes, all at the heart of what is commonly referred to as the Industrial Internet of Things (IIoT).

 Put simply, the IIoT is similar to the Internet of Things in that it uses many of the same technologies, but the IIoT uses them with manufacturing industries.
 The benefits are many, and as manufacturers understand how best to use the various connected sensors and devices being developed, the growth of the Industrial Internet of Things is expected to explode.

 Research points to the global Industrial Internet of Things market growing for the remainder of the decade.
 A recent report shows that analysts predict the IIoT market to grow at a CAGR of nearly 27 percent through 2019.
-The report includes segments such as transportation, healthcare, and energy and utilities in addition to manufacturing, but all are using the IIoT in much the same way.
+The report includes segments such as transportation, healthcare, energy, and utilities in addition to manufacturing, but all are using the IIoT in much the same way.
 Sensors are being placed within the equipment used, and that is giving businesses added insight into how the equipment is operating.
 In this way, businesses can tell how best to optimize the performance of the equipment as well as predict possible failures in the future.
 The predictive analysis makes it possible for repairs to be made before machines break down or indicate if the equipment needs to be replaced.